 The Newest Teen Fiction @ PPL TeenView all book lists for Teens »

-Teachers: we are happy to arrange library tours and orientations for middle or high school aged students!
-We kindly request that tours be arranged with a minimum of two weeks advance notice in order to ensure adequate staffing for your visit.
-To arrange a tour, please contact Teen Team Leader, Kelley Blue.
+Teachers: we are happy to arrange library tours, orientations, or classroom visits for middle or high school aged students!
+We kindly request that you contact us with a minimum of two weeks advance notice in order to ensure adequate staffing for your visit.
+To arrange a tour or a classroom visit, please contact Teen Lead Librarian, Kelley Blue.

 PPL has partnered with Driving-Tests.org to bring you Maine DMV practice tests online.
 It’s easy and free!
 Includes car practice tests, motorcycle practice tests, CDL (Commercial Driver’s License) practice tests, online driver’s manuals (car, motorcycle, CDL) and an FAQ section with detailed answers to 100+ DMV-related questions.

 Maine State Librarian Jamie Ritter offers thoughts on PPL's state-wide impact.
 More »